yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Create `useCommunityCard` custom hook**

 Create a new file `./client/src/hooks/useCommunityCard.ts`.
-This hook manages the state for individual community cards, including membership status.
+This hook manages the render logic to display all communities.
+Private communities cannot be viewed by non members.

 **Complete the `CommunityCard` component**